-One thing I loved about coaching the Steeple Station Stingrays (try saying that 10x fast) is working with our teenage swimmers.
-It’s not just about stroke technique with these swimmers.
-It’s about life skills.
+One thing I especially enjoyed about coaching the Steeple Station Stingrays (try saying that 10x fast) was working with our teenage swimmers.
+It wasn't just about stroke technique with these swimmers.
+It was about teaching them life skills.
 And one life skill I tried to teach and model is goal setting.
 How to set personal goals and team goals.
 How to set short term goals and long term goals.
-And how to achieve goals and objectives.
+And how to best achieve your goals.
 Goal setting, goal setting, goal setting!

-A principle that helped many swimmers with goal setting is what we call High Intention Low Attachment.
-It’s simple but powerful.
+A principle that helped many swimmers with goal setting is what we called High Intention Low Attachment.
+It's simple but powerful.
 Here it is in a nutshell.

 High Intention.
 This is the “how to set goals” part of the equation.
 Set your goals with the highest intention of accomplishing them.
 Goals should stretch you.
 They should be just out of your reach and cause you to push yourself.

 Low Attachment.
 This is the “secret weapon” in goal setting.
 Low attachment means if you do not accomplish your goal, it doesn't ruin your day, week, month, or year.
 Are you bummed?
 Yes.
 Would you have rather achieve your goal than not?
 Of course!
 But you don't let it get you too down.
 You don't get stuck.
 You acknowledge your disappointment – you even embrace it.
 But you are not so attached to your goal that it keeps you from living it forward.